Read on for a brief overview of the tungsten investment landscape, from supply and demand dynamics to how to invest.

-Tungsten is mined all over the world, though China leads the way in production.
-In 2016, it produced 71,000 MT of the metal, far ahead of Vietnam, the world’s second-largest tungsten producer.
-Russia, Bolivia and Austria are also top producers of tungsten.
+Tungsten is mined all over the world, though China is the world’s largest tungsten producer by far.
+In 2019, the country produced 70,000 metric tons of the metal, far ahead of the 4,800 metric tons produced in Vietnam, the world’s second largest tungsten producer.
+Russia, Austria and the United Kingdom also host significant tungsten resources.

-Typically tungsten deposits are found near orogenic belts, which are areas where tectonic plates have collided to form mountains.
-These belts run through the Far East, the Asiatic part of Russia, the east coast of Australia, the Alpine belt and the Rocky and Andes mountains.
+Typically, tungsten deposits are found near orogenic belts, which are areas where tectonic plates have collided to form mountains.
+These belts run through East Asia, the Asiatic part of Russia, the east coast of Australia, the Alpine belt and the Rocky and Andes mountains.

-As mentioned, tungsten has a variety of uses, though most of it goes toward the production of cemented carbide.
-Cemented carbide tools are used in the aerospace, automotive and construction industries, as well as in oil and mineral exploration and mining.
+As mentioned, tungsten has a variety of uses correlated to the global economy.
+Tungsten carbide, alloy and chemicals are used in the construction, electronics, mining, automotive well as in oil, mineral exploration and mining.

 Mill products also require tungsten.
 These products include tungsten rods, sheets, wires, light bulb filaments and electrical contacts; that said, tungsten’s use in light bulb filaments is declining with the introduction of new lighting technologies.
 The chemical industry also consumes tungsten — tungsten compounds are used as lubricants, catalysts, pigments and enamels, as well as in electronics and for other electrical applications.